Cardiac Arrest Research Team Grants

 For an application to be eligible:

 a.
-The NPA and PAs must be independent researchers2 at eligible Canadian institutions.
+The NPA and PAs must be independent researchers at eligible Canadian institutions.
 Applicants can be NPA for one Research Team only; however, an NPA may be involved in different capacities in other Research Teams.

 b.
 The NPA may not change between the Registration and the full Application.